kostasmpotsis/Problem-Analysis-for-Maximizing-Profit-in-a-Sticker-Collection-Business/README.md

-# simulation-monte-carlo
-this is an analysis in a problem that we should solve as an analyst.The problem is to maximaze profit in a company and bring bussines solution we have collection stickers n=200,300,400 and pachages k=5,6,7,8 stickers and for each pachage have a sellingr price and for each have a product cost for different n,the cost of a pachage k is 0.02 so is 0.02.I simulate monte carlo for tou see how many pachage wiil buy be average the buyer how is the probability too pich same sticker in each pachage and what is the probability to complete the collection with a total 40 amount.
+# Problem Analysis for Maximizing Profit in a Sticker Collection Business
+We are tasked with maximizing profit for a company that sells sticker collections.
+The company offers collections of different sizes (n = 200, 300, 400 stickers) and packages containing different numbers of stickers (k = 5, 6, 7, 8 stickers per package).
+Each package is sold at a specified price, and each sticker has a production cost of $0.02.

+Objectives:
+Simulate Buyer Behavior: Use Monte Carlo simulations to estimate how many packages a typical buyer will purchase on average.
+Calculate Probabilities:
+Determine the probability of receiving duplicate stickers in each package.
+Calculate the probability of a buyer completing the entire collection within a total expenditure of 40 units (currency).